 Purchases and sales of securities are recorded on a trade-date basis.
-Interest income is recorded on the accrual basis.
-Dividends are recorded on the ex-dividend date.
-Plan interest in Howmet Aerospace Retirement Savings Plan Master Trust investment income and other investment gain (loss) includes the Plans' unrealized and realized gains and losses on investments.
+Interest income is recorded on an accrual basis.
+Dividends are recorded on the exdividend date.
+Plan interest in Howmet Aerospace Retirement Savings Plan Master Trust investment loss includes the Plans' unrealized and realized gains and losses on investments.